Upload files using the JMP add-in¶

 -

-Click the Create New Tag Type option in the Tag Type field.
+Click the Create New Tag Type button below the Tag Type field.

 The Tag Type dialog appears.